Chuck Blazer: Corruption allegations and conviction

 In May 2011, in response to allegations of bribery made by national representatives attending a May 10 meeting of the Caribbean Football Union (CFU), Blazer initiated an investigation of AFC President Mohammed bin Hammam and FIFA Vice President Jack Warner.
 The investigation was conducted by John P. Collins, former United States federal prosecutor and FIFA Legal Committee member.
 Its submission led to FIFA's May 29, 2011, suspension of Warner and Bin Hammam from all soccer activities, pending the outcome of FIFA's own investigation and procedures.
 Acting CONCACAF president Lisle Austin attempted to fire Blazer five days later, but the action was blocked by the CONCACAF executive committee.
 On June 15, 2011, Blazer was questioned by the FIFA Ethics Committee.

-On August 14, 2011, journalist Andrew Jennings noted in the British newspaper The Independent that the FBI was examining documentary evidence revealing confidential soccer payments to offshore accounts operated by Blazer.
+On August 14, 2011, journalist Andrew Jennings reported in the British newspaper The Independent that the FBI was examining documentary evidence revealing confidential soccer payments to offshore accounts operated by Blazer.
 Blazer began working undercover for the FBI in December 2011.

 On April 19, 2013, Blazer and Jack Warner were accused of massive fraud during their years as CONCACAF executives.
 A forensic audit by the organization's Integrity Committee determined that both men had functioned without a written contract from 1998 until their respective departures, and that Blazer had received US$15 million in commissions for his services during that timeframe.
 An anonymous government source expected that an ongoing FBI investigation into Blazer's finances would be expanded significantly and joined by the IRS.
 In May 2013, Blazer was suspended for 90 days.

-On November 1, 2014, it was reported (by the New York Daily News) that Blazer had been a confidential informant for the FBI and the IRS, and recorded key meetings between executives for FIFA and for the 2012 Summer Olympics.
-Blazer was compelled to inform for the FBI and IRS after they uncovered more than a decade of unpaid taxes on hidden, multimillion-dollar incomes.
+On November 1, 2014, it was reported by the New York Daily News that Blazer had been a confidential informant for the FBI and the IRS, and recorded key meetings between executives for FIFA and for the 2012 Summer Olympics.
+Blazer had been compelled to inform for the FBI and IRS after they uncovered more than a decade of unpaid taxes on hidden, multimillion-dollar incomes.
 On May 27, 2015, several FIFA officials were arrested in Zurich, with Blazer having been a key cooperating witness in the investigation that led to the arrests.
-In exchange for his cooperation, Blazer agreed to plead guilty to charges that include racketeering, wire fraud, income tax evasion, and money laundering.
-Blazer died before being sentenced.
-The delay in sentencing was caused by the decisions of his co-defendants to go to trial.
+Blazer pleaded guilty to charges that included racketeering, wire fraud, income tax evasion, and money laundering.
+Blazer died before being sentenced, after sentencing was delayed by the decisions of his co-defendants to go to trial.

-On June 3, 2015, the transcript of a closed sentencing proceeding (which occurred in the U.S. District Court for the Eastern District of New York on November 25, 2013) was unsealed and made public.
+On June 3, 2015, the transcript of a closed sentencing proceeding in the U.S. District Court for the Eastern District of New York on November 25, 2013 was unsealed and made public.
 In his 2013 testimony, Blazer admitted to conspiring with other FIFA Executive Committee members to accept bribes in conjunction with the selection of 1998 and 2010 World Cup hosts.
-On July 9, 2015, Blazer received a lifetime ban from FIFA from all soccer-related activity.
+On July 9, 2015, Blazer was banned for life from all soccer-related activity by FIFA.